-- Quick and Easy: You can make it in about 25 minutes, so it's great for busy days.
+- You can make it in about 25 minutes.

-You'll find the exact measurements in the recipe card, but here's a closer look at a few of the ingredients and why I use them
+You'll find the exact measurements in the recipe card, but here's a closer look at key ingredients and why I use them

 How to Make Chicken Piccata